South African Class 15 4-8-2: Service

 The Class 15 was placed in service in the Orange Free State, shedded at Bloemfontein.
 After reboilering and reclassification, they became part of the much larger Class 15AR fleet and saw service widely throughout the country, getting used in every kind of role from dock shunting to mainline passenger work.

 The Cape Northern examples were scattered between De Aar, Kimberley and Klerksdorp.
 The Cape Midland was a major user of the Class, with locomotives shedded at Sydenham in Port Elizabeth, Klipplaat, Graaff Reinet and Noupoort.
 The Class 15AR also worked the suburban services between Port Elizabeth and Uitenhage until they were replaced by diesel power.

 Near the end of their service lives in the early 1980s, they were all relegated to shunting work at centres all around the country, except for some which were hired out to Swaziland and which were still employed in mainline service on the Swaziland Railway until they were also eventually replaced by diesel traction and retired.

+Preservation

 Illustration

 The main picture, showing the reboilered and reclassified Class 15AR no. 1566 at Port Elizabeth, and the following illustrate the Class before and after modification.